tim-tang/dotfiles/README.md

 > Above command will create symbol links under $Home/ and copy .vim folder into $Home/

-## When setting up a new Mac, you may want to install some common Homebrew formulae (after installing Homebrew, of course):
+## When setting up a new Mac, you may want to install some common Homebrew formule (after installing Homebrew, of course):

     $ ./brew.sh